 Employee engagement can enhance a company’s performance, innovation and productivity.
 According to Engage, it has been noted that engaged employees are 87% less likely to leave than the disengaged ones.
 Organizations must be more employee-centric as this brings satisfaction and generates active participation in business processes.
 This can be done in two ways:

-- Involvement: Asking employees for feedback/input on a particular product or problem will make them feel vital and, at the same time, bring in innovative ideas and solutions.
+- Involvement: Employee engagement survey is one way we can do it.
+Asking employee Satisfaction for feedback/input on a particular product or problem will make them feel vital and, at the same time, bring in innovative ideas and solutions.
 Also, this enhances the thinking processes of team members and helps them to contribute positively in the decision-making process.
+You can also run pulse surveys to identify areas for improvement in this field.

 - Interaction: Interaction with high-level managers and other colleagues and peers helps them develop social connections and leads to better understanding of the work place.
 Enterprises can plan social events and family-outings among colleagues to bring a sense of belonging.
 It can also improve their team spirit leading to enhanced outputs and greater confidence.